Code blocks

 directive.

-You can provide the language used for syntax highlighting to the code-block
+You can provide the language used for syntax highlighting as an argument to the code-block

 directive: